AmruthaVarshini06/AI-Smart-Travel-Assistant/README.md

 * 🤖 AI chatbot for travel assistance
 * 🏨 Hotel & restaurant recommendations
 * 📱 Mobile application (Android & iOS)

+## 🎯 Conclusion

+The AI Smart Travel Assistant is a powerful web-based system that simplifies travel planning by integrating multiple transportation modes into a single intelligent platform.
+It enhances user experience through route optimization, AI-based prediction, weather insights, and tourist recommendations.

+Future improvements can expand its capabilities with real-time tracking, mobile applications, and advanced AI features, making it a complete smart travel ecosystem.